How a High-Fat Diet Can Help You Lose Weight and Improve Your Health

-When it comes to gut health, healthy fats work hand in hand with your helpful gut bacteria to protect and reinforce your gut barrier, which works hard to regulate your immune response and keep toxins, chemicals, and inhospitable bacteria from reaching your bloodstream.
+When it comes to gut health, healthy fats work hand in hand with your helpful gut bacteria to support the strength of your gut barrier, which works hard to maintain your immune response and help keep toxins, chemicals, and inhospitable bacteria from reaching your bloodstream.

-What’s more, not only do beneficial fats work to reduce temporary inflammation that can make the gut lining more permeable, but certain omega-3 fatty acids encourage the growth of our friendly gut bacteria and promote our intestinal cells’ secretion of a protein that further controls inflammation and dampens exaggerated immune reactions.6
+What’s more, not only do beneficial fats work to reduce temporary inflammation that can make the gut lining more permeable, but certain omega-3 fatty acids support the growth of our friendly gut bacteria and encourage our intestinal cells’ secretion of a protein that further dampens exaggerated immune reactions.6

-This means that the probiotics (the good guys) living in your digestive tract also need good fats to help them accomplish their jobs, which range from assisting with digestion and helping you absorb nutrients to optimizing your metabolism and even improving your mood.
+This means that the probiotics (the good guys) living in your digestive tract also need good fats to help them accomplish their jobs, which range from assisting with digestion and helping you absorb nutrients to supporting your metabolism and even helping you maintain a positive mood.

 So, how do you incorporate good fats into an all-around gut-healthy lifestyle?

-1. Set the foundation for optimal gut and overall health by taking a high-quality, multi-strain probiotic supplement like Hyperbiotics Better Body that provides billions of viable organisms deep into your gut to start supporting your health.
+1. Set the foundation for gut and overall health by taking a high-quality, multi-strain probiotic supplement like Hyperbiotics Better Body that delivers billions of viable organisms deep into your gut to start supporting your health.

 2. Focus on a whole-food diet brimming with organic, plant-based foods (aim to make these 70-80% of your diet) and prebiotics to nourish both you and your mighty microbes, and include an organic prebiotic powder supplement for a real fiber boost.